DavidUnzue/kpi-simulation-client/README.md

 - API host url
 - Mapbox API access token

-You will need to create a free account and get an API Token from Mapbox: [https://account.mapbox.com/](https://account.mapbox.com/).
+Mapbox JS API is used to render a map with Geojson markers.
+A public API token is already provided in the app.
+If you want to use your own, you will need to create a free account and get an API Token from Mapbox: [https://account.mapbox.com/](https://account.mapbox.com/).

-Rename the file `.env.sample` into `.env` and fill in the correspoding variables.
+To change the default env variables without overriding `.env`, rename the file `.env.local.sample` into `.env.local` and fill in the correspoding variables.
+The variables defined here will be picked in favor of those from `.env`.

 ## Start the application